d1aboilik/termint-wifi/README.md

 *Models with external antenna are recommended, if the board is mounted inside chassis.*

 ## PCB BOM
-The following components are needed to assemble the pcb.
+The following components are needed to assemble the pcb:

 | Component  | Type | Package | Value | Quantity |
 | ---------- | ---- | ------- | ----- | -------- |